simonheimlicher/heimlicher.com/content/_index.md

   - /archive/
 ---

-## Transformational leadership
+## Leadership

-Transformational leaders are not born — they evolve as they grow at the challenges they face.
-The world has seen various leadership styles evolve over the years, but two, in particular, stand out: **Intent-Based Leadership** and a **Culture of Freedom and Responsibility**.
-Both these models present a fresh perspective on leadership, challenging conventional paradigms.
-They focus on empowering individuals, fostering growth, and creating a culture where every member feels valued and responsible.

-### Intent-Based Leadership: Creating More Leaders
+{{% lede-initial %}}Great leaders are not born — they are shaped by the challenges they face and grow thanks to the insights they gain.
+While the challenges show up all by themselves, insights can be acquired deliberately.

+If you think that a leader's role is to motivate their team and that empowerment is the key, you're not alone.
+Most leaders in large organizations develop their views on effective leadership based on personal experience.
+These leaders often pride themselves on how they act differently when in a leadership position.{{% /lede-initial %}}

+However, this method of growth is limited to the leader's exposure, and there is a tendency to get stuck in a loop.

+Broadening our perspectives to include leaders in vastly different environments can accelerate our growth and introduce us to alternative approaches to leadership.

+Two models of leadership I find effective are **intent-based leadership** and **leadership based on freedom and responsibility**.
+Both challenge traditional paradigms.

+### Intent-based leadership: empowering team members

-**L. David Marquet** brought forth a leadership model that shifts away from the traditional leader-follower approach.
-In the high-pressure environment of a submarine, he discovered that empowering each crew member to take responsibility led to better results.
+L. David Marquet brought forth a leadership model that moves away from the traditional leader-follower dynamic.
+In a high-pressure submarine environment, he found that empowering each team member to take responsibility led to enhanced performance.

+{{< panel page="/leadership/turn-the-ship-around-l-david-marquet" float=right relativewidth=30 >}}

-In his [book *Turn the Ship Around!*](leadership/turn-the-ship-around-l-david-marquet), he reveals how giving control, rather than taking it, and focusing on competence and clarity, can unlock the potential within each individual.
-His methods foster a culture of learning and continuous improvement.
+In his [book *Turn the Ship Around!*](leadership/turn-the-ship-around-l-david-marquet), Marquet reveals how giving control, rather than taking it, and focusing on competence and clarity can unlock individual potential.
+This fosters a culture of continuous learning and improvement.

-{{< content-excerpt page="/leadership/turn-the-ship-around-l-david-marquet" float=right relativewidth=40 >}}

-Tools that are key to implementing this approach include empowering decision-making at all levels, encouraging a questioning attitude, and promoting a solution-oriented mindset.
-Dive deeper into these transformative ideas with practical tools and techniques for implementing Intent-Based Leadership.
+Dive deeper into these transformative ideas with practical tools and techniques for implementing intent-based leadership.

-### A Culture of Freedom and Responsibility: Unleashing Power Within
+{{< /panel >}}

+{{< panel page="/leadership/powerful-patty-mccord" float=right relativewidth=30 >}}

+### Leadership based on freedom and responsibility: unlocking adult potential

-From the journey of Netflix, a notable corporate giant, we understand the importance of treating employees as powerful adults.
-In her [revealing book *Powerful*](leadership/powerful-patty-mccord), **Patty McCord** lays out how a no-rules culture based on trust and responsibility can lead to astonishing results.
+From Netflix's journey, we learn the importance of treating employees as empowered adults.
+In her [book *Powerful*](leadership/powerful-patty-mccord), Patty McCord discusses how a culture based on trust and responsibility can lead to astonishing results.

-In particular, she walks us through Netflix's radical approach to corporate culture and how transparency, open communication, and shared goals are fundamental.
+In particular, McCord walks us through Netflix's radical corporate culture, emphasizing transparency, open communication, and shared goals.

-{{< content-excerpt page="/leadership/powerful-patty-mccord" float=right relativewidth=40 >}}

-Building trust and autonomy in the workplace is paramount.
-This culture necessitates a strong feedback mechanism and aligns everyone with the company’s goals.
-Hiring the right talent and ensuring their retention becomes crucial in such an environment.
-Discover more on building trust and autonomy in the workplace and how feedback plays an instrumental role.
+Discover more about building trust and autonomy in the workplace and how feedback plays a critical role.

-As you journey through these models, you'll find that at the heart of each lies a [profound understanding of human potential and a commitment to unlocking it](about/).
-Both these approaches challenge the conventional wisdom of leadership and provide insights into creating organizations where every individual thrives.
-Welcome to the world of transformational leadership.
-Dive in, and lead the change!
+{{< /panel >}}

 ## Organizational transformation

-What separates great organizations from the mediocre?

-The ability to adapt, evolve, and drive towards shared goals.
-In a world characterized by rapid change and increased competition, organizations must embrace effective strategies to transform and succeed.
-One such strategy that has garnered attention is the adoption of Objectives and Key Results (OKRs).
-Let's delve deeper.

-## Unleashing the potential of OKRs

-Objectives and Key Results provide a powerful way to align teams, foster transparency, and promote continuous improvement.
-They challenge the traditional paradigms of goal-setting and encourage companies to achieve more by focusing on what truly matters.
+{{% lede-initial %}}What sets great organizations apart?
+The ability to focus, align and boldly move toward their goals.

+The operative words here are *focus* and *goals*.
+I have yet to see an organization whose leaders think that they lack goals or a strategy.
+What is rare, though, are organizations that achieve their goals and realize the benefits promised by their strategy. {{% /lede-initial %}}

-{{< content-excerpt page="/transformation/how-objectives-key-results-facilitate-transformation" float=right relativewidth=40 >}}
+{{< panel page="/transformation/how-objectives-key-results-facilitate-transformation" float=right relativewidth=30 >}}

-[**How OKRs facilitate organizational transformation**](transformation/how-objectives-key-results-facilitate-transformation): Gain a deeper understanding of how OKRs differ from traditional performance management tools and discover their transformative power.
-This article highlights the distinction between individual-centric goals and the broader view of organizational success.
-It explores how OKRs act as the linchpin of lasting transformation, emphasizing alignment, transparency, and empowerment.
+### Achieving the benefits promised by strategy

+In the modern business landscape, strategic choices are crucial.
+Deciding, what to do is easy.
+What is hard is to decide, what *not* to do.

+I have seen first hand, how [OKRs facilitate strategic choices at all levels of the organization](transformation/how-objectives-key-results-facilitate-transformation) in full alignment with the organization's strategy.

+{{< /panel >}}

-{{< content-excerpt page="/transformation/why-okr-objectives-key-results-already-have-goals" float=right relativewidth=40 >}}
+{{< panel page="/transformation/why-okr-objectives-key-results-already-have-goals" float=right relativewidth=30 >}}

-[**Why do we need more ways to set goals?**](transformation/why-okr-objectives-key-results-already-have-goals): Dive into the history of goal-setting methodologies and understand the significance of OKRs in today's business environment.
-Learn how renowned companies like Google have leveraged OKRs to revolutionize industries and drive unprecedented growth.
-Recognize the pitfalls of ignoring the core principle of focus in OKRs and the dire consequences it can lead to.

-## Making informed choices: The cornerstone of success

-The contemporary business arena calls for discerning choices.
-Strategy isn't merely about deciding what to do; it's equally about deciding what *not* to do.
-Embracing methodologies like OKRs provides organizations with a structured framework to make these pivotal decisions.
-As [Michael E. Porter](https://en.wikipedia.org/wiki/Michael_Porter) astutely remarked, without trade-offs, there's no need for strategy.

-## Begin your transformative journey
+### Employee engagement

+Objectives and Key Results (OKRs) have been successfully implemented by tech industry giants like Google, LinkedIn, and Twitter.
+But you probably already knew that.

+Even if you have looked at OKRs before, I invite you to take a fresh perspective and as I want to share with you, how [OKRs fuel employee engagement](transformation/why-okr-objectives-key-results-already-have-goals).

+{{< /panel >}}

+{{< panel page="/transformation/okrs-vs-performance-management" float=right relativewidth=30 >}}

+### Performance management

+Embarking on an organizational transformation demands courage, vision and clarity.

+Every individual deserves to have clarity regarding the following three key questions:

+1. What do you expect from me?
+2. How do you see my performance relative to these  expectations?
+3. What does my future hold?

+While OKRs answer the first question, number two and three are at best answered partially by OKRs and belong to the [separate realm of performance management](transformation/okrs-vs-performance-management).

+{{< /panel >}}

-Embarking on the path of organizational transformation requires both courage and vision.
-OKRs serve as the compass, guiding you through uncharted waters, ensuring alignment, fostering engagement, and promoting adaptability.
-Ready to delve deeper?
-Explore the articles above and kickstart your transformational journey.
+OKRs act as your compass, guiding you through unfamiliar territory, ensuring alignment and promoting adaptability.
+Ready for deeper insights?
+Explore the articles above and begin your transformation journey.